Email: email@example.com Video clip of it being played:

 How it works: The entire structure of my first attempt was 3D printed in ABS plastic.
 The keys press on micro-switches and the brain of the device is an Arduino Teensy 3.5 microcontroller.
 An OLED display shows you which note you are playing at any time.
 The new one documented here uses alloy extrusions to create a better quality device, with 3D printed components slotted into them.

-It now has a Demonstration Mode which plays a selection of songs at the speed of your choosing while displaying the notes on the OLED screen as it goes.
+It also has a Demonstration Mode which plays a selection of >20 songs at the speed of your choosing while displaying the notes on the OLED screen.
 NOTE: Some of these need more work, feel free to edit them!
-Version 1 had a fold up handle held in the right hand to help stabilize it while the melody was being played with the left hand.
-In the real instrument the right hand would turn a crank handle, which is a separate skill to be learned in its own right.
-I have now simulated this using a hobby robot gearmotor as a dynamo.
+I have now simulated the crank using a hobby robot gearmotor as a dynamo.

-Primary objective: To produce this version 2 of the Digi-Gurdy either fully built or as a kit which could be assembled by someone around 14 years or older with basic soldering skills and ability to assemble a plastic model kit.
-October 2019: It is now buiit from 3D printed parts, alloy extrusions and laser cut ply parts.
+Primary objective: To produce the Digi-Gurdy either fully built or as a kit which could be assembled by someone around 14 years or older with basic soldering and model making skills.

 NOTE: Click on my name and send me a private message to obtain the soundfont file for use on the attached mobile phone as it seems to be too large for me to upload anywhere.

 Video examples of various styles of hurdy-gurdy players, in no particular order: